Tax Credits and Reliefs for Over 65's - IT 45

 Disposal of a Business or Farm

-If you are aged 55 to 66, you may be entitled to relief from Capital Gains Tax on the sale or transfer of assets used for the purposes of farming or a trade, carried on by you, or of shares in your family company which you have owned for at least ten years.
+If you are aged 55 or over, you may be entitled to relief from capital gains tax on the sale or transfer of assets used for the purposes of farming or a trade, carried on by you, or of shares in your family company which you have owned for at least ten years.
 This relief is known as retirement relief although it is not necessary to retire in order to obtain this relief.

 Disposal of a Business or a Farm to a Child

-Full retirement relief may be claimed by an individual aged 55 to 66 on the disposal to their child, of the whole or part of their qualifying assets.
+Full retirement relief may be claimed by an individual aged between 55 and 66 on the disposal to their child, of the whole or part of their qualifying assets.

 This relief is clawed back where the child disposes of the asset within six years from the date of acquisition.